THIS DATE IN HISTORY: March 21

 Tugnutt stops all 17 shots he faces in the first period, makes 18 saves on 19 shots in the second and 23 on 25 shots in the third.
 He and the Nordiques survive Boston's 12-shot barrage during the five-minute overtime to earn a point.

 Boston defenseman Ray Bourque sets an NHL record when he's credited with 19 shots on goal.
-He scores the tying goal midway through the third period after defenseman Alexei Gusarov gives Quebec a 3-2 lead at 4:15 of the third, but is robbed in the final seconds of overtime when Tugnut gets his glove on Bourque's wide-open blast from the slot.
+Bourque scores the tying goal midway through the third period after defenseman Alexei Gusarov gives Quebec a 3-2 lead at 4:15 of the third, but is robbed in the final seconds of overtime when Tugnut gets his glove on his wide-open blast from the slot.

-1939: Rookie Mel Hill scores at 59:25 of overtime and Bill Cowley has a goal and an assist to give the Bruins a 2-1 win against the New York Rangers in Game 1 of the Stanley Cup Semifinals at Madison Square Garden.
-Hill goes on to score three overtime goals to help Boston win the series in seven games.
+1939: Mel Hill scores at 59:25 of overtime and Bill Cowley has a goal and an assist to give the Bruins a 2-1 win against the New York Rangers in Game 1 of the Stanley Cup Semifinals at Madison Square Garden.
+The rookie forward goes on to score three overtime goals to help Boston win the series in seven games.

 Video: Elmer Lach was rugged center for famed 'Punch' line